Best Online Technology Programs in Texas (2026)

 Accreditation RequiredInstitutional + Regional

 Earning an online technology degree in Texas offers a flexible path to a high-demand career.
-Texas salaries are approximately 5.4% higher than the national average for technology roles.
+Texas offers competitive wages for technology professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 Whether you’re looking for an affordable in-state option or a top-ranked national program, Texas students have access to a variety of accredited online choices that balance quality and cost.

 The following schools offer accredited online technology programs and are ranked based on affordability, graduation rates, and student outcomes in Texas.